nehalgala7/Nodejs-concepts/Variables_Datatypes_Typeconversions.md

 ## Learning Outcome

 - What is a variable?
-- How to create a variable, store/modify value in a varaiable, and use it in the program?
+- How to create a variable, store, modify the value in a varaiable, and use it in a program?
 - What is a data type and what are the basic data types supported in Javascript?
 - How type conversions work in javascript